Spot Regressions with Candlesticks: Introduction

-To improve the estimation, one could alternatively employ tick-level data which provides the most granular information, as it records every single transaction in the market usually at ultra-high frequencies (e.g., milliseconds).
+In an attempt to improve the estimation, one could alternatively employ tick-level data which provides the most granular information, as it records every single transaction in the market usually at ultra-high frequencies (e.g., milliseconds).
 However, using tick-level data faces important limitations.
 First, this data is accessible only to well-resourced researchers since it requires costly subscriptions through commercial providers such as NYSE Trade and Quotes (TAQ) or TickData.
-Furthermore, prices sampled at such ultra high-frequencies are invariably contaminated by market microstructure noise, which necessitates imposing additional modeling assumptions on the noise structure to obtain enhanced estimates, see for example \cite{diebold2013correlation}.
+Furthermore, prices sampled at such ultra-high frequencies are invariably contaminated by market microstructure noise, which necessitates imposing additional modeling assumptions on the noise structure to obtain enhanced estimates, see for example \cite{diebold2013correlation}.
 By contrast, candlestick data is widely accessible through many different public sources at ``not-too-fine'' frequencies (e.g., 1-minute or 5-minute), which naturally guards against the impact of microstructure noise.
-From this perspective, my paper adopts a more practical and accessible approach for improving spot covariance estimation.\footnote{Within high-frequency econometrics literature, researchers have developed models for the market microstructure noise.
-Notable references include \cite{hayashi2005covariance, ait2010high, christensen2010pre,barndorff2011multivariate}.
-These models can be potentially integrated into my framework.
-However, this is beyond the scope of this paper and left for future research.}
+From this perspective, my paper adopts a more practical and accessible approach for improving spot regression estimation.\footnote{Within the high-frequency econometrics literature, researchers have developed models for market microstructure noise; see, for example, \cite{hayashi2005covariance, ait2010high, christensen2010pre, barndorff2011multivariate}.
+While such approaches may be relevant in this context, their incorporation into the present framework is not straightforward.
+I leave a careful investigation of these issues for future research.}

 This paper contributes to multiple strands of the literature.
-From a technical perspective, this paper is closely related to the high-frequency econometrics literature on spot and integrated covariance estimation, see for example \cite{barndorff2004econometric,fan2008spot, barndorff2009realized} among many others.
+From a technical perspective, this paper is closely related to the high-frequency econometrics literature on beta estimation, see for example \cite{barndorff2004econometric,mykland2009inference,li2017adaptive,ait2020high,bollerslev2024optimalspotregressions} among many others.
 These papers develop estimators primarily based on high-frequency returns from open and close prices.
-This work complements this literature by introducing a new class of estimators for covariances that leverage candlestick observations which extends the information set of high-frequency intervals with high and low prices.
-Moreover, these papers have primarily considered that the number of high-frequency observations growing asymptotically.
-However, my approach assumes a fixed estimation window following the recent work of \cite{bollerslev2021fixed}.
+My work complements this literature by introducing a new class of estimators that leverage candlestick observations, which expands the information set of high-frequency intervals with high and low prices.